Frequently Asked Questions

 How do I choose my room in a C3?

 The Department of Community Living (DCL) will hold a separate room selection for C3 areas.
 The C3 room selection will occur prior to regular room selection and will be run similarly.
-At the C3 room selection, you will choose your specific suite or apartment and room assignment.
+At the C3 room selection, you will choose your specific room assignment.

 Can I pull-in a friend who did not sign-up for the C3 or is on the C3 wait list?